vkuhlmann/vkuhlmann.github.io/latex/tables.md

 ---

-Sometimes you need fixed with for your table.
+Sometimes you need a fixed width for your table.
 You can use `tabularx` from the package <CodeInline code="\usepackage{tabularx}"/>.
 The difference is the column specifiers are preceded by a different argument: the table width.